dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * 4th way
     * Github: Create an empty repo on github and copy the repo HTTPS URL
-    *  VS Code: open folder (to create a workspace directory) or you can do that via your terminal > add any initial files, e.g. README.md > (git bash, navigate under current working directory:) 'git init' or 'git init .' if more than one file (this will also create the .git hidden file) > git add > git commit -m "your message" > git remote add origin "here paste the repo HTTPS URL" (via 'git remote -v' you can check you did that right) > git push --set-upstream origin master
+    *  VS Code: open folder (to create a workspace directory) or you can do that via your terminal > add any initial files, e.g. README.md > (git bash, navigate under current working directory:) git init (this will create the .git hidden file) > git add or 'git add .' if more than one file > git commit -m "your message" > git remote add origin "here paste the repo HTTPS URL" (via 'git remote -v' you can check you did that right) > git push --set-upstream origin master

 ------